 The program consists of 16 modules or courses.
-Each module averages six class sessions which meet from 6 to 10 p.m. one night a week.
-The program is continuous for about 23 months with a few interspersed short breaks.
-Each group of students progresses through the program together, taking one module at a time.
-The modules are organized into four semesters, which include a management research project, for a total of 48 semester credit hours.
+Modules are typically five or six class sessions each and meet weekly from 6 to 10 p.m.
+The program is continuous for 23 months with a few interspersed short breaks.
+Each group of students (or cohort) progresses through the program together, taking one module at a time.
+The modules are organized into four semesters, or 48 semester credit hours.
 Assignments for each week are detailed in each course syllabus and allow students to adjust their study schedules accordingly.